ARTLab-GT/hexed/doc/notation.md

     component of momentum.
 The latter makes the code for certain formulae cleaner.

 ## Storage order
-* Multidimensional arrays are row-major by default.
-However, be careful, because Eigen matrices are column-major by default, so working with them often involves transposing the data.
+* Be careful of the fact that C++ storage order is row-major, whereas Eigen matrices are column-major by default.
-* When storing state data in an array, the order of the indices is usually the
+* When storing data in array format, the hierarchy of indices is:
-  following: [Element, Runge-Kutta stage, state component, x-index, (y-index, (z-index))].
+  [Element, Runge-Kutta stage, state component, x-index, (y-index, (z-index))].
 * Vertices are ordered as a 2(x2(x2)) array.
-* When storing face data as an array, the order of indices is usually:
+* When storing face data as an array, the hierarchy of indices is usually:
   [dimension-index, positivity (negative side comes before positive), (x-index), (y-index), (z-index)].
-  Of course, for 3D arrays at most two of the x, y, and z indices are included, and for 2D at most two.
+  For 3D arrays at most 2 of the x, y, and z indices are included, and for 2D at most 1.

 ## Abbreviations
 In some abbreviations that are used very frequently, clarity is traded for brevity.